 6. Use a stud finder to find where DIY shelving brackets will be screwed in.
 You should have studs located near the back corners and once you find those, the others will be 16” or less away.

 7. Make a DIY shelving bracket using pine board scraps.
-Our pin wood scraps/DIY shelving brackets were aprx.
-1” x 1” x 12” for all shelving brackets on the sides of the closet.
+Our pine wood scraps act as DIY shelving brackets.
+They were approximately 1” x 1” x 12” for all shelving brackets on the sides of the closet.

 9. Due to the thickness of the homemade shelving bracket, drill pilot holes with the level on before screwing DIY shelving brackets to studs.

 TIP ABOUT SCREWS TO USE!

 The length of the screw has to be longer than the width of the bracket and the width of the drywall.
 We used these sized screws.

 10. Cut 1” x 12” pine board to the desired length equal to the width of your closet.
 Our top shelves are 40” across the back of the closet.

-11. Put all side DIY pine shelving brackets on following steps (6-10).
+11. Put all sides of the DIY pine shelving brackets on the following steps (6-10).

-12. Put wood glue on the DIY brackets, drill pilot hole near the back corner of the pine wood board, and DIY shelving bracket.
+12. Put wood glue on the homemade wooden shelf brackets, drill the pilot hole near the back corner of the pine wood board, and DIY shelving bracket.
 Attach with 1 ½“ wood screws.

 13. Repeat step 12.
 Add wood with wood glue, pilot holes and screws on top of homemade shelf brackets for all shelves that go completely across your closet.

 1. Put DIY closet side brackets on the following steps outlined above.